 As previously mentioned, hunters pay taxes.
 These excise taxes are used for animal surveys, wildlife studies, animal management, habitat rebuilding, and sanctuary development.
-Last year the tax amounted to over $800 million in the United States alone.

-Hunters donated $250 million to conservation groups last year in an effort to develop strategies to protect endangered species.
+Hunters donated millions to conservation groups last year in an effort to develop strategies to protect endangered species.
 Whitetail deer, grouse, pheasants, and ducks are among the many species that have had their numbers depleted.
 This donation money helps to focus on the health and populations of those depleted animals.

 Hunters have donated enough money in the last decade to restore 45,000 acres of wetlands.
 They have also helped replant forests, restore grasslands, redevelop watersheds, and purchase property to establish protected environments for wildlife development.

 In 2017 officials, paid by hunter’s donations, were able to oversee 200,000 volunteers who focused their time and energy in helping with efforts to protect endangered wildlife.
 These same officials were able to go to schools, non-profits groups, and religious meetings to educate non-hunters about wildlife conservation and the need for hunting programs.

 Hunters provided the government with enough money to purchase and maintain 4 million acres in the United States.
 Also, 40 million acres have been set aside by private individuals as wildlife habitats.
 This is about the size of the state of Washington and has allowed for ducks, deer, wild turkeys, and buffalo to come back from the brink of extinction to herds of millions.